Cognigy/Documentation/docs/en/docs/ai/xApp/create-standalone-xApp-tutorial.md

         </body>

     </html>
     ```
 4. Click **Save Node**.
-5. Copy the previous Question Node and paste it below **xApp: Show HTML** Node.
+5. Copy the previous Question Node and paste it below the **xApp: Show HTML** Node.

+Now you can test the result via the Interaction Panel.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/xApp/tutorial-standalone-flow.png" width="100%">
 </figure>

-Now you can test the result via the Interaction Panel.

 ## Test the Flow

-1. Open the Interaction panel and enter a message like "Hi" to trigger the Flow.
+1. Open the Interaction Panel and enter a message like "Hi" to trigger the Flow.
-2. In the Interaction panel, check the **Info** tab to locate the xApp's URL in the `input.apps.url` input object.
+2. In the Interaction Panel, check the **Info** tab to locate the xApp's URL in the `input.apps.url` input object.
    <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/xApp/tutorial-standalone-flow-ip.png" width="100%">
   </figure>